 Two testing methods are available to help you test your app: You can run Instrumentation tests and the Test Lab Robo test.

 Instrumentation tests are tests that you or your team have written specifically to test your app, using the Espresso and UI Automator 2.0 Android test frameworks.
 Instrumentation tests run for up to 30 minutes on physical devices, and for up to 60 minutes on virtual devices.
 Test results are provided for all test cases that complete execution during that time.

 When you write instrumentation tests, you create a second APK module that you later upload to Test Lab along with the APK module for your app.
 To learn about creating test APKs, see Test your app.

 Even if you have not written any instrumentation tests for your app, you can use Robo test to exercise your app by simulating user actions.
 To learn more, see Robo test.

 Game Loop test

-To support game app testing, Test Lab now includes beta support for using a "demo mode" where the game app runs while simulating the actions of a player.
+To support game app testing, Test Lab now includes support for using a "demo mode" where the game app runs while simulating the actions of a player.
 This mode can include multiple loops (or scenarios), which can be logically organized using labels so that you can run related loops together.
 To learn more, see Game Loop test.